csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Indexing of line segments and polygons presents new problems.
 There are extensions of k-d trees and quadtrees for this task.
 However, a line segment or polygon may cross a partitioning line.
 If it does, it has to be split and represented in each of the subtrees in which its pieces occur.
 Multiple occurrences of a line segment or polygon can result in inefficiencies in storage, as well as inefficiencies in querying.

-**25.3.5.3 R-Trees**
+#### 25.3.5.3 R-Trees

 A storage structure called an **R-tree** is useful for indexing of objects such as points, line segments, rectangles, and other polygons.
-An R-tree is a balanced

-**1074 Chapter 25 Spatial and Temporal Data and Mobility**

-tree structure with the indexed objects stored in leaf nodes, much like a B+-tree.
+An R-tree is a balanced tree structure with the indexed objects stored in leaf nodes, much like a B+-tree.
 However, instead of a range of values, a rectangular **bounding box** is associated with each tree node.
 The bounding box of a leaf node is the smallest rectangle parallel to the axes that contains all objects stored in the leaf node.
 The bounding box of internal nodes is, similarly, the smallest rectangle parallel to the axes that contains the bounding boxes of its child nodes.
 The bounding box of an object (such as a polygon) is defined, similarly, as the smallest rectangle parallel to the axes that contains the object.

 Each internal node stores the bounding boxes of the child nodes along with the pointers to the child nodes.
 Each leaf node stores the indexed objects, and may optionally store the bounding boxes of the objects; the bounding boxes help speed up checks for overlaps of the rectangle with the indexed objects—if a query rectangle does not overlap with the bounding box of an object, it cannot overlap with the object, either.
 (If the indexed objects are rectangles, there is of course no need to store bounding boxes, since they are identical to the rectangles.)